 Interpretive planning often requires logo development based on the over-riding interpretive theme for a site.
-Depending on politics and competing logos from funding bodies and clients they are not always adopted but here are a few favourites.
+Politics and competing logos (often from funding bodies) means they are not always adopted but here are a few favourites.

 Cowra Prisoner of War Camp and Peace Precinct

 The following purposes were considered in development:

 - Promotion of the accepting nature of Cowra who is proud of its place in history.

 - The Prisoner of War Camp area is an iconic historic location which is central to Cowra’s identity as a town and a community.

 - The Peace Precinct is an important open space area